wso2/cellery/docs/setup/local-setup.md

    iii.
 For the local setup, select the preferred installation type; `Basic` or `Complete`:
    ```
-    $ ✔ Create
+    ✔ Create
     ✔ Local
     [Use arrow keys]
     ?
 Select the type of runtime
-      ➤ Basic (size: 2.17 GB)
+      ➤ Basic
-        Complete (size: 3.74 GB)
+        Complete (Includes Api manager, Observability)
+        BACK
    ```

    iv.
 Next, the CLI will prompt for confirmation to download and install the local setup:
    ```
     ✔ Create
     ✔ Local
-    ✔ Basic (size: 2.17 GB)
+    ✔ Complete (Includes Api manager, Observability)
     Use the arrow keys to navigate: ↓ ↑ → ←
     ?
-Downloading cellery-runtime-basic-0.2.0.tar.gz will take 2.17 GB from your machine.
+This will create a Cellery runtime on a minikube cluster.
 Do you want to continue:
       ▸ Yes
         No
    ```